DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 Each bar is going to be 1 color.
 However, a gradient from black to that color is fine.

 You don't need to color the bars in yourself.
 We can tint them in-engine.
-In fact, we'd prefer if you sent us the bars in black and white so its easier to tint in-engine.
+In fact, we'd prefer if you sent us the bars in greyscale so its easier to tint in-engine.

 > If you want to put a gradient on the bar, then you can use a gradient from black to white when making the asset.
 In-engine, we can then tint the bar from black to the color of the bar.

+### Placement

+The toxicity meter is going to remain in the same spot.

+However, you can experiment with moving the health & stamina bars to different locations on the screen.

+- You can keep them in the top middle if you want
+- Or you can move them to the top left
+- The top-right is being used for tooltips, so we can't put them there
+- The bottom right *might*

 # HI-FI RUSH